-Citizens of 157 countries can now enter the Philippines visa-free.
+Citizens of 157 countries can enter the Philippines visa-free for tourism/business purposes.
 Check the full list of visa-free-countries and a maximum length of stay for your nationality.

-Citizens of countries not mentioned in the above list are required to apply for a visa.
+Citizens of countries not mentioned in the above list must apply for a visa.

-Passport valid for at least six (6) months after the applicant’s date of departure from the Philippines.
+- Your passport valid for at least six (6) months after the applicant’s date of departure from the Philippines; and

-Foreigners admitted visa-free may apply for an extension at the nearest Philippine Immigration office at least one week before the initial visa-free stay ends.
+If you are eligible for visa-free entry into the Philippines but wish to stay longer than 30 days, you may apply for a Temporary Visitors’ Visa from the Consulate prior to your flight, or for an extension of your stay at the nearest Philippine Immigration office at least one week before the initial visa-free stay ends.

-Minors under fifteen (15) years old traveling without his/her parent must apply for a Waiver-of-Exclusion-Ground.
+Minors under fifteen (15) years old traveling without his/her parent must secure a Waiver-of-Exclusion-Ground.

-The Balikbayan Program as instituted by Republic Act 6768 (amended by Republic Act 9174) was launched by the Philippine Government to attract and encourage overseas Filipinos to come and visit their motherland.
-The following are considered Balikbayans:
+The Balikbayan Program as instituted by Republic Act 6768 and amended by Republic Act 9174 was launched by the Philippine Government to attract and encourage overseas Filipinos to come and visit their motherland.
+As a balikbayan, you can enjoy additional entry and stay privileges for you and your family members.

 - A Filipino citizen who has been continuously out of the Philippines for a period of at least one (1) year;

-- A former Filipino citizen who had been naturalized in one of the following countries listed on the attached page and who comes or returns to the Philippines; please note that their accompanying foreigner spouse and children are also considered balikbayans.
+- A former Filipino citizen who had been naturalized in one of the countries listed in the attached page and who comes or returns to the Philippines.

 ONE YEAR VISA-FREE BALIKBAYAN STAY

-The Philippines’ BALIKBAYAN PROGRAM allows a one-year visa-free stay for former Filipinos who have acquired citizenship in certain countries (please refer to the attached list of countries).
+The Philippines’ Balikbayan Program allows a one-year visa-free stay for former Filipinos who have acquired citizenship in certain countries.
+Click on the following link for the LIST OF COUNTRIES COVERED BY THE BALIKBAYAN PROGRAM.

-Former Filipino balikbayans traveling to the Philippines are advised to declare before the Immigration Officer at the port of entry that they are availing of the privilege and to bring either their old Philippine passport or copy of Philippine birth certificate as proof of their former Philippine citizenship.
+Former Filipino balikbayans traveling to the Philippines should declare before the Immigration Officer at the port of entry that they are availing of the privilege, and to bring either their old Philippine passport or copy of their Philippine Birth Certificate as proof of their former Philippine citizenship.

-Accompanying family members of the balikbayan can bring appropriate supporting documents to show evidence of relationship:
+Accompanying family members of the balikbayan should also bring appropriate supporting documents to show evidence of their relationship:

-For each child: copy of the birth certificate (indicating the balikbayan as a parent)
+- For each child: Copy of their birth certificate indicating the balikbayan as a parent

-Tax-exempt maximum purchases in the amount of USD 1,500, or the equivalent in Philippine and other currency, at Philippine Government–operated duty-free shops
+- Tax-exempt maximum purchases in the amount of USD 1,500, or the equivalent in Philippine and other currency, at Philippine Government–operated duty-free shops; and

 APPLYING FOR A VISA

-Processing time is from five (5) to ten (10) working days depending on the applicant’s nationality.
+Visa-processing time is from five (5) to ten (10) working days, depending on the type of visa applied for and the applicant’s nationality.
 Some applicants may require a longer evaluation period.

 Please note that NO REFUND of the visa application fee can be made for whatever reason.